Sun-grown cannabis farm field at golden hour

 What Sun-Grown Cannabis Means

-Sun-grown cannabis is cultivated outdoors using natural sunlight rather than indoor or greenhouse lighting.
-The plants follow the natural NYS photoperiod, with planting in late spring (May or June), vegetative growth through summer, flowering response triggered by shortening day length in late August, and harvest in October.
+Sun-grown cannabis is grown outdoors under natural sunlight instead of indoor grow lights.
+The plants follow the natural New York season: planted in late spring, growing through the summer, flowering as the days shorten in late summer, and harvested in October.

 02